mother-of-all-self-hosting/ansible-role-grafana/molecule/README.md

 ## Scenarios

-Currently there are several testing scenarios available.
+Currently these testing scenarios are available:

 ### `default`